The Christmas season, also called the holiday season (often simply called the holidays), or the festive season, is an annually recurring period.

 Christmas is an annual festival commemorating the birth of Jesus Christ, observed primarily on December 25 as a religious and cultural celebration among billions of people around the world.
 Wikipedia

-The season’s spirit drives people to the mall, to the kitchen, to midnight mass, and festive gatherings.
+The season’s spirit drives people to the mall, to the kitchen, to midnight mass, and to festive gatherings.

 Christmas celebrations take on many forms across more than 160 countries and billions of people.
 Traditionally, decorations are done at homes with bright, colorful lights and a Christmas tree.